How Bankruptcy Affects Foreclosure Via The Automatic Stay

 Bankruptcy can stop the foreclosure sale once filed.
 The bankruptcy code provides for an automatic stay once the bankruptcy is filed which stops the banks from continuing with the foreclosure sale while the bankruptcy case is pending.
-We can help you save your home from foreclosure by STOPPING THE FORECLOSURE SALE with bankruptcy even though the foreclosure sale has been scheduled.
+At the Law Office of Seni Popat, P.C. our Queens foreclosure defense lawyer can help you save your home from foreclosure.